tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 I> It may have been tempting to add the additional fields defined above by inheriting from the `User` model directly.
 However, because other applications may also want access to the `User` model, it not recommended to use inheritance, but to instead use a one-to-one relationship within your database.

 I> ### The Python Imaging Library (PIL)
 I> The Django `ImageField` field makes use of the *Python Imaging Library (PIL)*.
-If you have not done so already, install PIL via Pip with the command `pip install pillow`.
+If you have not done so already, install PIL via Pip with the command `pip install pillow==5.4.1`.
 If you don't have `jpeg` support enabled, you can also install PIL with the command `pip install pillow --global-option="build_ext" --global-option="--disable-jpeg"`.
 I>
 I> You can check what packages are installed in your (virtual) environment by issuing the command `pip list`.